-Before the Board votes to employ an applicant in a position that requires a certificate or other professional license, the superintendent or designee will verify that the applicant currently possesses the appropriate license or certification.
+Before the Board votes to employ an applicant in a position that requires a license or other necessary certification, such as a nurse or an electrician, the superintendent or designee will verify that the applicant currently possesses the appropriate license or certification.
 The superintendent or designee will also reverify licenses and certifications once they are renewed.
-Any applicant found to have presented any document referencing fake academic credentials will immediately be removed from consideration.